CUBRID/cubrid-manual/en/admin/admin_utils.rst

 * *database_name*: The name of database to be registered to **databases.txt**.

-If no option is used with a command, the command must be executed in the directory where the corresponding database exists.
+If no [options] are used, the command must be executed in the directory where the corresponding database exists.

 The following shows [options] available with the **cubrid installdb** utility.